Serhiy Arbuzov: Biography

 As the chairman of the National Bank, he was best remembered for a set of measures directed at maintaining the stability of the hryvnia.
 In particular, it refers to the imposition of obligation for importers to sell 50% of their foreign currency revenue at the interbank currency market, as well as the reduction of the term of repayment of currency revenue to 90 days.
 Alongside this, a slowdown of the inflation rate was secured.

 On 24 December 2012, Viktor Yanukovych appointed Arbuzov the First Vice Prime Minister of Ukraine by presidential decree.

-As the First Vice Prime Minister, he was engaged in European integration issues.
-In particular, in October and December 2013, Arbuzov held a series of meetings with the European Commissioner for Enlargement and European Neighbourhood Policy Štefan Füle in Brussels, where a series of consultations were held on the implementation of the Association Agreement with the European Union.
-Arbuzov initiated the preparation of the so-called “road map” document, in which the Association Agreement process was set out on a phased basis.While in Government, Arbuzov also initiated a series of reforms in the taxation system, streamlining customs procedures, property rights protection, deregulation of business operations, value enhancement, etc. On October 29 2013 World Bank published another Doing Business rating, where Ukraine rose by 28 positions and ranked 112th among 189 analyzed world economics.
-The best results were in obtaining construction permits (from 183rd to 41st rating position), and registration of property rights (from 197th to 97th rating position).
-Ukraine ranked 13th for ease in getting credit by businesses in the overall Doing Business rating.
+As the First Vice Prime Minister, Arbuzov was engaged in European integration issues.
+In October and December 2013, Arbuzov held a series of meetings with the European Commissioner for Enlargement and European Neighbourhood Policy Štefan Füle in Brussels, where a series of consultations were held on the implementation of the Association Agreement with the European Union.
+Arbuzov initiated the preparation of the road map document, in which the Association Agreement process was set out on a phased basis.While in Government, Arbuzov initiated a series of reforms in the taxation system, streamlining customs procedures, property rights protection, deregulation of business operations, and value enhancement, among other things.